npmcdn-to-unpkg-bot/nygeog.github.com/code.markdown

 </a></center>

 ###<a name="github"></a>[GitHub](https://github.com/nygeog)
-Most of my project-related GitHub code is in a private repository.
-[Contact me](mailto:daniel.martin.sheehan@gmail.com) if you have any questions about code.
+Most of my project-related GitHub code is in a private repository as instructed by the **PI's and university staff** (supposedly the university owns my work-related code).
+[Contact me](mailto:daniel.martin.sheehan@gmail.com) if you have any questions about code or would like to see my work-related code.

 * Preview an html file in GitHub without setting up a gh-pages.